IBM/docker101/lab2.md

 Key Takeaways:
 - The Dockerfile is how you create reproducible builds for your application and how you integrate your application with Docker into the CI/CD pipeline
 - Docker images can be made available to all of your environments through a central registry.
 The Docker Hub is one example of a registry, but you can deploy your own registry on servers you control.
-- Docker images are layered, and the Docker build and push commands cache layers such that they only push layers that need to be updated.
-This means that building and pushing can be very fast if only updating 1-2 layers of an image.
+- Docker makes use of the union file system and "copy on write" to reuse layers of images.
+This lowers the footprint of storing images and significantly increases the performance of starting containers.
+- Image layers are cached by the Docker build and push system.
+No need to rebuild or repush image layers that are already present on the desired system.
 - Each line in a Dockerfile creates a new layer, and because of the layer cache, the lines that change more frequently (e.g. adding source code to an image) should be listed near the bottom of the file.